 HBE does not accept start date changes from carriers by 834 transactions.
-When carriers approve changes to an enrollee coverage start date, the process is to effectuate the initial enrollment by 834 Confirm; then work directly with the HBE Enrollment Analyst for system of record updates.
-Carrier needs to include the reason for approving the change (e.g. invoicing error, SEP verification delay, etc.) in the request.
+When carriers approve changes to an enrollee coverage start date, the process is to first effectuate the initial enrollment by 834 Confirm, then work directly with their assigned HBE Enrollment Analyst for system of record updates.
+The carrier needs to include the reason for approving the change in start date (e.g. invoicing error, SEP verification delay, etc.).